pree-dew/promql-by-use-cases/deep_dive_literature/promql_operators/set_binary_operators.md

 ### Set Operations ###

 Sometimes we have to filter or merge a set of timeseries on the basis of other set, set operations are used exactly for that.
 Few important points about these operators:
- 1. It works only on instant vectors.
+ 1. It works only on `instant vectors`.
- 2. It is used for many to many match matching i.e. any series is allowed to match multiple series on the other side.
+ 2. It is used for` many to many matching` i.e. any series is allowed to match multiple series on the other side.
 This is the reason that `group` functions are not part of this set like other binary operators.